emilysaint/MTE-140/Lecture_Notes/README_L3.md

 <br>

 ## Questions
-- classes refresher
+- classes refresher / tructure of creating a class
+    - name, parameters
+    - public / private
+    - functions (parameters of vars def in class)
+    - returns

+    - class is named Tea :: Tea()
+        - within scope
+        - 1 st Tea is class in the header file
+        - 2 nd Tea is the mthd that constructor(creates) instance of tea (tea1, tea2)

-- structure of creating a class
+    - instance of the class
+        - tea1::tea(parameters)

 - public and private uses and otimization
+    - public used in other files
+    - private: in class or friend (list of clasess that are alowed to access ur private stuff (within class))

 - header file etc, and cpp organization
+    - header clasess, functions
+    - cpp call funcs inside class and disp ans

 - Ex 1
     - class question mal prac
     - set at 100 or add untill 100 etc?
+        - set size of array
+        - vector if nededs
-    - do we have to add a return 0 in all main
+    - do we have to add a return 0 in all main??
     - struct
+        - simple class that just have vars, used to pass through vars, must be public
 - Dynamic memory vs static memory allocation
+    - Dyn mem: num bytes on heap (not hardware), storing in specific place.
+Get rid later.
+    - stack opp of heap, gets out of scope disapears
+    - malloc
+- ++b/c++
+Does change vales
+    - 3++ = 4, but ret previous val
+    - ++3 = 4, but ret previous after

+Implicitly and
+inside class instance inside running on is implicit this this means current instant of class

+Explicit means self

+changing parameters and types